 Despite this, as well as the fact that most cannabis material must contain at least 1% THC to even approach producing psychoactive effects, the Canadian government moved forward using Small’s distinction as the basis for legislation.
 And, following Canada’s lead, the U.S. moved forward following this same guideline when it started changing regulations around cannabis.

 Dr. Small did also note the challenges the current legal landscape provides for the CBD industry, particularly as hemp with up to 1% THC still offers a world of possible benefits if it is permitted to be produced.
 Specifically, with regards to CBD production, this 0.3% THC cut-off is particularly limiting as there are few strains that produce high levels of CBD without also producing an amount of THC that exceeds the legal limit.

 Because of this, many hemp and CBD companies are hoping to push for an alteration to this limit going forward.
-In fact, Senator Rand Paul (R-Ky.) recently introduced a bill to Congress that would change the legal definition of hemp and raise the THC limit to 1%.
+In fact, Senator Rand Paul (R-Ky.) introduced a bill to Congress in early 2021 that would change the legal definition of hemp and raise the THC limit to 1%.

 His bill, known as the Hemp Economic Mobilization Plan (HEMP) Act of 2020, would mandate testing of the final hemp-derived product rather than the hemp flower or plant itself, and also define a margin of error for testing THC levels.
 These new stipulations would prevent crops containing more than the 0.3% legal limit from being destroyed, as is mandated under current law.

 Congress also instructed USDA that its Interim Final Rule concerning hemp production needed to be improved to protect the ability of farmers to grow hemp without the imminent threat of crop destruction, or the interference of the DEA.

 Where to find CBD with less than 0.3% THC